rakmate9812/sharepoint-activity-tracker/README.md

-# sharepoint-activity-tracker
+# Sharepoint activity tracker console application in .NET 7.0
-Sharepoint activity tracker application
+This project contains my solution for tracking user activity in a Microsoft tenant.